bootstrapM/erdos-may-2024-imputing-data/README.md

 ## Final results:

-First we present MSE results of three methods (Rolling Average, Double Exponential Smoothing, and SARIMA) that make predictions based on the `Close` prices time series data alone.
+First we present MSE results of three methods (Rolling Average, Double Exponential Smoothing, and SARIMA) that make predictions based on the *`Close` prices series alone*.

 - The Rolling Average method